bitcoinfacts/glacierprotocol.github.io/_docs/deposit/transfer-to-paper.md

     1. Label each page with:
         1. Today's date
         1. The version of Glacier used (listed on the front page of this document)
-1. Visually hide all critically sensitive data.
+1. Visually hide all critically sensitive data:

     We'll be using a smartphone with a live Internet connection to read QR codes from the quarantined computer screens.
 Any malware (or a malicious